Find out how to request a water meter as well as the costs, conditions and installation requirements.

 How to request a water meter

-If you are applying for a water service and you are building, you will need to lodge a building application instead.
-Please refer to our information about lodging building applications
+If you are applying for a water service for building purposes, you need to lodge a building application instead.
+Please refer to our information about lodging building applications.

 Login to BuilderNet and click 'Lodge a water service application'.
 We will email you an invoice outlining the relevant fees.
 You will need to pay the fees before a work order for the water service can be generated.

 Please refer to our Fees & charges section for the service sizes and associated costs.
 For new water services and for upgrades to existing services, infrastructure contributions may apply.